ILIAS-eLearning/ILIAS/docs/configuration/postgresql.md

 ## Installation
 First install PostgreSQL database server and PostgreSQL PHP support on your machine.

-You need min.
-PostgreSQL 9.5.
+You need at least PostgreSQL 9.5.

 On Debian/Ubuntu 14.04 execute:
 ```